Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 `ALTER TABLE person  RENAME COLUMN id to personal_id;` <br />

 `DML` stands for Data Manipulation Langauge where it directly deals with actual data inside the tables.
-INSERT , UPDATE and DELETE
+INSERT , UPDATE and DELETE falls under DML. <br />